 Networking in AWS uses a lot of familiar building blocks but doesn't adopt all of the same rules as on-prem networking.
 In this post, I've attempted to explain the most common building blocks and how they compare and contrast to their on-prem counterparts in an effort to help my fellow network engineers wrap their heads around how networking works in AWS.

-If I've helped you avoid some of the confusion that I struggled with as I have learned the AWS platform, then this has been a successful post. ?
+If I've helped you avoid some of the confusion that I struggled with as I have learned the AWS cloud, then this has been a successful post.

 If you have any tips, trips, or hints for folks who are learning networking in AWS, please comment below.